macatak/python/README.md

 # python

-Repo to keep Pythong scripts and efforts
+Repo to keep Python scripts and efforts